McNetic/sqlenumgen-maven-plugin/README.md

 Multiple enums can be configured.

+## Options

+### Multiple enums from one table

-It is also possible to have multiple enums generated from one table.
+It is possible to have multiple enums generated from one table.
 In this case, one column has to be specified as nameColumn (`<nameColumn>columnname</nameColumn>`).
 All rows with the same value in this column will be used for generating values in an enum, whose name is the value of the name column.

+### Public attributes

+By default, the attributes of generated enums are `private`, and getters are provided for each attribute.
+It is possible to have all attributes be generated as `public` (they are `final` anyways), and omit the getters at all by setting `<attributeVisibility>public</attributeVisibility>` in the generator config.